 For your best chance to avoid potentially significant penalties, it is advised to seek representation from our expert criminal defence law firm based in Sydney.
 Our criminal defence solicitors will then negate the allegations by using a relevant defence strategy.

 As an award winning criminal law firm, we are dedicated to providing our clients with the best possible outcome.
-If you are facing charges of making a false accusation, contact Benjamin Leonardo – The Defenders for a FREE consultation.
+If you are facing charges of making a false accusation, contact Benjamin Leonardo – The Defenders for a consultation.

 There are a variety of criminal law defences that our Sydney fraud lawyers may debate on the accused’s behalf in relation to making a false accusation.
 These defences include: